Cosmological perturbation theory for large scale structure in phase space: Connection to EFT methods

-The diagram in Fig.\ref{fig:diagram7}, which evaluates to Eq.(\ref{eq:resum3}), introduces an extra contribution, $c^{(3)}_{\textrm{ctr}}(a) h^{(3)}_{\textrm{ctr}}(\vec{k})$, to the decomposition of the third order density contrast into a sum of separable terms Eq.(\ref{eq:separable-3rd}).
+The diagram in Fig.~\ref{fig:diagram7}, which evaluates to Eq.~(\ref{eq:resum3}), introduces an extra contribution, $c^{(3)}_{\textrm{ctr}}(a) h^{(3)}_{\textrm{ctr}}(\vec{k})$, to the decomposition of the third order density contrast into a sum of separable terms, Eq.~(\ref{eq:separable-3rd}).
 The scale dependent part can be read off to be,

-The source term $s^{(3)}_{\textrm{ctr}}(a)$, associated to $c^{(3)}_{\textrm{ctr}}(a)$ via Eq.(\ref{eq:sourced-3rd}), can be obtained from Eq.(\ref{eq:resum3}) by differentiating it twice with respect to superconformal time followed by a division of the result by a factor of $a^6 H^2$, as we show in Appendix \ref{sec:app2}.
-This reads [also factoring out $h^{(3)}_{\textrm{ctr}}(\vec{k})$ from Eq.(\ref{eq:resum3})]:
+The time-dependent coefficient, $c^{(3)}_{\textrm{ctr}}(a)$, can be computed using the machinery developed in Appendices \ref{sec:app1} and \ref{sec:app2}.
+We summarize here the steps involved for completeness.
+We first need to compute the source function $s^{(3)}_{\textrm{ctr}}(a)$, associated to $c^{(3)}_{\textrm{ctr}}(a)$ via Eq.~(\ref{eq:sourced}).
+As explained in Appendix \ref{sec:app2}, this can be obtained from Eq.~(\ref{eq:resum3}) by differentiating it twice with respect to superconformal time followed by a division of the result by a factor of $a^6 H^2$.
+This reads [also factoring out $h^{(3)}_{\textrm{ctr}}(\vec{k})$ from Eq.~(\ref{eq:resum3})]: